expo/expo-preview-action/README.md

 - `EXPO_MANIFEST_URL` - A URL pointing to the expo manifest of the published version.
 - `EXPO_QR_CODE_URL` - A URL pointing to the generated QR code which can be scanned using Expo Go or custom development client.
+- `EXPO_NEW_BUILD_IS_REQUIRED` - Whether a new build of your application is required to open generated preview.
+- `EXPO_NEW_BUILD_IS_REQUIRED_MESSAGE` - If a new build of your application is required to open generated preview, it will contain a default warning message.

 You can use those variables to do whatever you want.
 For example, you can chain this action with [unsplash/comment-on-pr](https://github.com/unsplash/comment-on-pr) to add a comment with QR code under pull request.